 While you’re working to solve a challenging business problem, pay particular attention to your cash flow and your cash flow forecast.
-Understanding when your company is at risk for running out of cash in the bank can help you be proactive.
+Understanding when your company is at risk of running out of cash in the bank can help you be proactive.
 It’s a lot easier to get a line of credit while your financials still look good and healthy, than when you’re one pay period away from ruin.

 If you’re dealing with a serious issue, it’s easy to start to get tunnel vision.
 You’ll benefit from maintaining a little breathing room for your business as you figure out what to do next.

 9. Use a decision-making framework

 Once you’ve gathered all the information you need, generated a number of ideas, and done some financial modeling, you might still feel uncertain.
 It’s natural—you’re not a fortune-teller.
 You’re trying to make the best decision you can with the information you have.

 This article offers a really useful approach to making decisions.
 It starts with putting your options into a matrix like this one:

 Use this sort of framework to put everything you’ve learned out on the table.
 If you’re working with a bigger team, this sort of exercise can also bring the rest of your team to the table so they feel some ownership over the outcome.